brendengerber/invoice-app/README.md

 ]
 ```

-### Endpoint: Get User Pending Invoices
+### Endpoint: Get Pending Invoices
-* Description: Gets all pending invoices associated with a logged in user
+* Description: Gets all pending invoices associated with a logged in user.
 * Notes: The property "invoice.status" must be set to "pending" to populate.
 * Path: `/invoices/pending`
 * Method: GET